 How Does Unpaid Toll Charge Notice (UTCN) Work?

-If the payment is not made by the stated payable time and date an unpaid toll charge notice (UTCN) will be issued and the following charge will apply: £60 in addition to the toll if paid in full within 28 days of the date of notice.
+Failing to make payment for the required toll by the stated payable date and time or to make a payment of the appropriate toll charge through failure to comply with the traffic signals in lane will result in an unpaid toll charge notice (UTCN) being issued and the following charge will apply: £60 in addition to the toll if paid in full within 28 days of the date of notice.

 Provided the payment is received in full within 14 days from the date of the notice a reduced charge of £30 in addition to the toll will be payable.